WayneDW/DeepLight_Deep-Lightweight-Feature-Interactions/README.md

 # Sparse_DeepFwFM

 Deploying the end-to-end deep factorization machines has a critical issue in prediction latency.
-We propose to prune the redundant parameters for the first time to accelerate the prediction and reduce the run-time memory usage.
-Most notably, we can accelerate the inference by 46X on Criteo dataset.
+We study the acceleration of the prediction by conducting strutral pruning, which ends up with 46X speed-ups without sacrifice of the state-of-the-art performance on Criteo dataset.

-Please refer to the [paper](https://arxiv.org/pdf/2002.06987.pdf) if you are interested.
+Please refer to the [arXiv paper](https://arxiv.org/pdf/2002.06987.pdf) if you are interested.

 ## Environment